n3tsurge/aura-response/docs/index.md

 - `rt-00001`: Response Tool for Endpoint Detection and Response (EDR)
 - `rf-00001`: Response Framework for Incident Management
 - `rp-00001`: Response Phase for Containment and Eradication
+- `rs-00001`: Response Stakeholder for actionable tasks or reporting

 # Components